Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Discussion

 \subsection{Active Learning for Efficient ATD Detection}

 The results of RQ2 (as shown in~\ref{subsectionRQ2}) provide clear evidence that active learning is a highly effective strategy for reducing annotation effort while maintaining strong ATD detection performance.
-Among the evaluated query strategies, Breaking Ties consistently delivered the best results, achieving an F1-score of 0.72 while requiring labels for only 51\% of the dataset.
-This demonstrates that active learning can nearly halve the manual annotation workload without sacrificing the quality of classification outcomes.
-The efficiency gains realized through this approach are particularly significant in domains like technical debt detection, where expert-labeled data is both expensive and time-consuming to obtain.
+Among the evaluated query strategies, Breaking Ties consistently delivered the best results, achieving an F1 score of 0.72 while requiring labels for only 51\% of the dataset.
+Although the improvement over the baseline BERT model is moderate in absolute terms, the result remains practically meaningful, as it demonstrates that comparable or better performance can be achieved with substantially fewer labeled instances.
+In the context of ATD detection, where annotation requires architectural expertise and is costly to obtain, this reduction in labeling effort is an important benefit.

-Furthermore, the analysis shows that active learning outperforms both random sampling and traditional supervised learning methods in the context of ATD detection from issue tracker data.
-By focusing annotation efforts on the most informative and uncertain cases, active learning enables models to learn more effectively from fewer labeled examples.
-The superior performance of the Breaking Ties strategy indicates that prioritizing ambiguous samples where the model's predictions are least decisive leads to more rapid improvements in model accuracy and generalization.
-This targeted approach not only reduces the number of labels required but also accelerates the identification of diverse ATD expressions that might otherwise be underrepresented.
-These findings are further supported by previous research \cite{dor2020active,miller2020active,jacobs2021active}, which demonstrated that active learning methods consistently achieve better results than traditional supervised learning.

-These findings underscore the importance of efficient annotation strategies in the technical debt domain, especially for ATD, which has consistently been recognized as the most harmful and costly form of technical debt to manage in software systems \cite{martini2015danger,lenarduzzi2019technical}.
-Despite its significance, prior studies have rarely focused specifically on the detection of ATD, a gap that is particularly striking given the inherent challenges in measuring and identifying ATD compared to other technical debt types.
-By leveraging active learning within the context of issue tracker data, our work directly addresses this critical need, complementing and extending previous research while offering practical benefits for technical debt management.

-While this study may appear narrowly focused on ATD, this specificity is justified by the fact that ATD poses the greatest risks and costs among all technical debt types.
-By concentrating on ATD, we ensure that our findings and proposed methods have the most significant potential impact for software engineering research and practice.